 What Degree Should A Personal Stylist Get?

-My degree is Theatre/Film with an emphasis in Costume Design and a minor in business marketing.
+My degree is in theatre/film with an emphasis in costume design and a minor in business marketing.
 It served me well, although I wish it had a class on set etiquette for when I first started in the television industry.
-I had no idea what to do.
-(Why do degrees often lack real experience classes??)
+I had no idea what to do or what language to use on set with the crew or actors (referred to as “talent” on set).
+Why do degrees often lack real experience classes?

-A lot of the classes I am recommending are business classes because being a personal stylist is running a business.
+A lot of the classes I am recommending are business classes because being a personal stylist and personal shopper is running a business.

 What Do I Need To Know To Be A Personal Stylist?

-You need to know how a garment is made, what they are made of, how the material moves and stretches, and how to clean them.
+You need to know how a garment is made, what it’s made of, how the material moves and stretches, and how to clean it.
 You need to know how to iron.
 Why? because your clients will ask you or want to talk about it.
-If you don’t know, you officially loose your authority.
+If you don’t know, you officially lose your authority.
 If you don’t know something, find it out, or refer them to a source that does know.
-For instance, I have bookmarked how to’s for stains that I send clients sometimes.
+For instance, I have how-tos bookmarked for stains that I send clients sometimes.
 It’s just easier than standing there telling them how to do it.
-Lastly, learn all your fabric vocabulary.
-Dupioni, chiffon, silk, rayon, polyester… know what they are and be able to identify them by touch and sight.
+Lastly, learn all of your fabric vocabulary: Dupioni, chiffon, silk, rayon, polyester… know what they are and be able to identify them by touch and sight.

 - Body Types